PrekshithReddy/Web-Development-Projects/README.md

 ---

-## 🚩 05 - CSS Flag Project
+## 🚩 Project 5: Flag Project

-A project focused on recreating a national flag using only HTML and CSS.
+A project focused on recreating a national flag using HTML and CSS.

 **Skills Practiced**